MayadahAA/home_Server/docs/planning_documents/Requirment_Document.md

 ## 1.1 Purpose of Document

-This is a Requirements Specification document for [explain the program]
+This is a Requirements Specification document for home server application that will connect all devices in a local network with each other.
+Then, the users in the same [explain the program]

 ## 1.2 Background